puppetlabs-toy-chest/puppetlabs-image_build/README.md

     puppet docker build --image-name puppet/sample --cmd nginx --expose 80

-See the full help page for other arguments for specificing different base images, setting a maintainer, using Rocker instead of Docker for the build and much more.
+See the full help page for other arguments for specifying different base images, setting a maintainer, using Rocker instead of Docker for the build and much more.